TSA workers go unpaid as unpredictable wait times mount during shutdown. Here’s what travelers should know this weekend

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Ryan Young, Devon M. Sayers, Aaron Cooper, Alexandra Skores, Andy Rose and Rebekah Riess contributed to this report.
+CNN’s Ryan Young, Devon M. Sayers, Aaron Cooper, Alexandra Skores, Andy Rose, Rebekah Riess and Hanna Park contributed to this report.